jorinvo/me/content/reads/random.md

 title: Random
 links:

-  - title: "HOW TO SIMULATE THE UNIVERSE IN 134 EASY STEPS"
+  - title: "How to Simulate the Universe in 134 Easy Steps"
     url: http://ncase.me/OVC2016/

   - title: "Tokyo Is Preparing for Floods ‘Beyond Anything We’ve Seen’"